andrewskyboss/milestone-project-04/README.md

 - Demonstrate and document the development process through a version control system
 - Learn Python+Django theory and practically implement all gained knowledge

 #### User Goals

-- The target audience of this website is very wide.
-They are different age and status, families or single people.
+- The target audience of this website is quite wide.
+They are different age, status, families or single people.

 Common types of users are:
-- New customers.
-The users’ main goal is to get necessary travel information.
-They are ready for travel and can spend some time to choose a destination.
-They are ready to get some inspirations from the imaginary and customers’ reviews.
+- **New customers.** The users’ main goal is to get a necessary recipe.
+They are ready to search and discover new recipes.
+As well, they could wonder how to share their recipes on this website.
+They need to get login information and discover user’s dashboard functionality, how to add their recipes to the system
-- Existing customers.
-They knows website structure.
-They are ready for travel.
-Some of them want to be inspired by the imaginary or video to get a new destination.
-Some of them knows their destination and wants to do a quick buy.
+- **Existing customers.** They knows website structure and knows how to login, search, add, update and delete recipes.
-- Admin.
-He’s goal is to get access to the back end information to manage it.
+- **Admin.** He’s goal is to get access to the back end information to manage it.
+He needs to manage categories and cuisines such as create, edit update or delete them
-- This website does not proposing any login system.
+- This website is proposing login system for users to create, update and delete user’s recipes.

 #### Developer Goals
-- Build a Django project backend by a relational database to create a website that allows users to store and manipulate data records.
+1. Build a Django project backend by a relational database to create a website that allows users to store and manipulate data records.
-- Use Multiple Apps structure.
+2. Use Multiple Apps structure.
-- Data Modelling trough the relational database schema well-suited for the project.
+3. Data Modelling trough the relational database schema well-suited for the project.
-- The project should include an authentication mechanism, allowing a user to register and log in.
+4. The project should include an authentication mechanism, allowing a user to register and log in.
-- User Interaction to allow user to create and edit models in the backend.
+5. User Interaction to allow user to create and edit models in the backend.
-- Use of Stripe for e-commerce functionality using Stripe.
+6. Use of Stripe for e-commerce functionality using Stripe.
-- Incorporate a main navigation menu and structured layout.
+7. Incorporate a main navigation menu and structured layout.
-- Use of some JavaScript logic you have written to enhance the user experience.
+8. Use of some JavaScript logic you have written to enhance the user experience.
-- Provide off necessary documentation through README.md file to explain what the project does and the value that it provides to its users.
+9. Provide off necessary documentation through README.md file to explain what the project does and the value that it provides to its users.
-- Use of Git & GitHub for version control.
+10. Use of Git & GitHub for version control.
-- Made a clear attribution between code written by the author and code from external sources.
+11. Made a clear attribution between code written by the author and code from external sources.
-- Deploy the final version of the code to a hosting platform such as Heroku.
+12. Deploy the final version of the code to a hosting platform such as Heroku.
-- Do not include any passwords or secret keys in the project repository.
+13. Do not include any passwords or secret keys in the project repository.

 #### Website Owner Goals
 Main goals of website owner are: